The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 9

-Vanguard Target Retirement 2065 Fund pays out dividends as a fund, so the payout ratio is not applicable (fund/ETF).
-Vanguard Target Retirement 2065 Fund dividend safety is tied directly to the performance of its underlying holdings, a diversified mix of stocks and bonds that automatically rebalances over time.
-The fund's beta of 1.2 means its distributions can swing with broader market conditions, and the dividend history already shows one decline exceeding 5%, confirming that payouts are not insulated from market downturns.
+Vanguard Target Retirement 2065 Fund pays out dividends at a payout ratio classified as not applicable (fund/ETF), since distributions reflect the income generated by its underlying holdings rather than a fixed share of corporate earnings.
+Vanguard Target Retirement 2065 Fund dividend safety is therefore tied to the performance of those underlying assets, which span both equities and fixed-income securities across a broadly diversified allocation.
+The fund's beta of 1.19 means its value moves more than the broader market in downturns, and the dividend history already shows one year-over-year decline exceeding 5%, so distributions are not immune to market-driven pressure.

 | Period | CAGR | From | To |